-Participatory governance works best when all participants approach their role with a goal of understanding the committee's purpose and objectives, contributing ideas, listening for understanding, and are committed to equity\, civility, mutual respect, and collegial behavior.
+Participatory governance works best when all participants understand the committee's purpose and objectives, contribute their ideas, listen for understanding, and commit to equity, civility, mutual respect, and collegial behavior.

 Active participation by all committee members enables the college community to strive for governance outcomes that are inclusive, reflect all constituency perspectives, and expand the leadership capacity of Grossmont College.
-Participants should be consensus-seeking rather than position-taking, which requires the dialogue process to be transparent and enables all members to both listen and understand one another clearly.
-Committee members should come to meetings on time and prepared, having read, reviewed any materials provided in advance and/or having completed any assigned tasks.
+Participants should be consensus-seeking rather than position-taking; this requires the transparent dialogue that enables all members to listen and understand one another clearly.
+Committee members will come to meetings on time, prepared, having read and reviewed any materials provided in advance, and having completed any assigned tasks.

-While the college's participatory governance system does not specifically record votes, recommendations are made by standing committees and the College Council through informal voting that results in consensus\.
-All council and committee members, whether voting or not, are able to discuss items under review, but only voting members\ can participate in voting and providing a formal recommendation.
+The college's participatory governance system does not specifically record votes.
+Recommendations are made by standing committees and the College Council through informal voting that results in consensus.
+All council and committee members, whether voting or not, are able to discuss items under review, but only voting members can participate in voting and providing a formal recommendation.

-In the event that a committee member who represents a constituency is absent, the member may appoint a proxy\.
-In those instances, proxy\ have the same authority to discuss and vote on issues on behalf of the absent member they represent.
-On College Council, a maximum of two proxy\ members is allowed for each constituency group at each meeting.
-It is the responsibility of the constituency group representative to inform the proxy\ of agenda items, constituency group discussions\, and committee/council discussions\ related to the agenda item, and to notify the convener\ or co-chairs\ of their absence and assigned proxy\.
+In the event that a committee member who represents a constituency is absent, the member should appoint a proxy.
+In those instances, the proxy will have the same authority to discuss and vote on issues on behalf of the member they represent.
+On College Council, a maximum of two proxy members are allowed for each constituency group per meeting.
+It is the responsibility of the constituency group representative to inform their proxy of agenda items, constituency group discussions, and committee/council discussions related to agenda items, and to notify the convener or co-chairs of their absence and assigned proxy.

 Role of the Constituency Member

-Constituency\ members representing students, staff, faculty or supervisors/administrators, have an important role in the participatory governance process.
-By representing the whole of their constituency\, e.g., all faculty, all classified professionals, all students, and all supervisors/administrators (excluding the executive leadership\ team), bring important viewpoints, experiences, context, and institutional memory to the meeting table.
+Constituency members representing students, classified professionals, faculty or supervisors/administrators, have an important role in the participatory governance process.
+By representing their entire constituency (all faculty, all classified professionals, all students, all supervisors/administrators, excluding the executive leadership team), the appointed members bring important viewpoints, experiences, context, and institutional memory to the meeting table.

-As a constituency\ group representative, they are representing the "we" of their group as opposed to themselves as an individual, their respective department or program, or their division.
-While there is no expectation that constituency\ representatives must share a single perspective and/or vote as a unified block on any committee or council\, constituency\ group representatives are appointed by their respective leadership group - Academic Senate, Administrators' Association, Associated Students of Grossmont College, or Classified Senate - to represent their group and are responsible for reporting back to their groups in addition to creating a two-way communication between participatory governance bodies and their constituency\.
+As a constituency group representative, they are representing the "we" of their group as opposed to themselves as an individual, their respective department or program, or their division.
+While there is no expectation that constituency representatives must share a single perspective and/or vote as a unified block on any of the committees or the college council, constituency group representatives are appointed by their respective leadership group - Academic Senate, Administrators' Association, Associated Students of Grossmont College, and Classified Senate - to represent their entire group; these representatives are responsible for reporting back to their groups and ensuring there is two-way communication between participatory governance bodies and their constituency.

-There is a three-year (academic) length of service for each constituency\ member after which they must be reappointed or replaced by their constituency\ group.
+There is a three-year (academic) length of service for each constituency member after which they must be reappointed or replaced by another member from their constituency group.

-Role of the Proxy\ Member
+Role of the Proxy Member

-Proxy representation on committees\ and the College Council is arranged by the constituency\ group representative who will be absent for an upcoming meeting.
-While there is responsibility for the constituency\ group representative to inform the proxy member of the committee's agenda, discussions\, and action items, the proxy is responsible for understanding as much as possible regarding the committee/council meeting that they will attend, including proper meeting preparation and coming to the meeting on time.
+Proxy representation on committees and the College Council is arranged by the constituency group representative who will be absent for an upcoming meeting.
+While there is responsibility for the constituency group representative to inform the proxy member of the committee's agenda, discussions, and action items, the proxy is responsible for understanding as much as possible regarding the committee/council meeting they will attend, including proper meeting preparation and arriving on time.
+On College Council, a maximum of two proxy members are allowed for each constituency group per meeting.

-Role of the Expert/Ex Officio\ Member
+Role of the Expert/Ex Officio Member